fionajeweler1/ENVS-193DS_spring-2025_final/README.md

 - Annotated code chunks for all problems
 - Statistical summaries and interpretations
 - A ggplot-based time series visualization of SST
-- Model results and predictions for Swift Parrot nest box occupancy
+- Generalized linear model results and predictions for Swift Parrot nest box occupancy
 - A reflective section comparing affective vs. exploratory data visualizations

 ---